saaamar/abtest-framework/README.md

 ### During Experiment

 * **Data Quality Monitoring**: Check for Sample Ratio Mismatch (SRM) and other data issues
+    * **SRM math**: Use a χ² (chi‑square) goodness‑of‑fit test to compare observed counts per variant vs. the expected split (e.g., 50/50).
+A significant χ² indicates broken randomization, logging, or filtering, and results should be treated as **INCONCLUSIVE** until fixed.
 * **Sequential Analysis**: Monitor experiment progress without compromising statistical validity
+    * **Sequential looks**: Every unplanned peek at the p‑value increases your overall false‑positive rate.
+If you plan interim looks, use **alpha‑spending** or **group‑sequential** boundaries so the total experiment‑level α stays at your configured value (e.g., 0.05).
 * **Interim Analysis**: Provide updates while maintaining experiment integrity
 * **Issue Detection**: Identify technical problems or unexpected behavior patterns